 - Once you pay for the appraisal, it generally takes about a week before the appraiser comes out to conduct it.
 After that, it usually takes another week or so for the report to be written.
-Expect it to take about 2 weeks from when you pay for the appraisal, until you receive the report.
+Expect it to take about two weeks from when you pay for the appraisal until you receive the report.

 - Once the report is written, it’s given to your mortgage lender.
 Your mortgage lender will then forward it to you and let you know whether the property appraised at the purchase price, below the purchase price, or above the purchase price.

-- If the property appraised for more than the purchase price, congratulations!
-That means we got you a great deal and you’ll have instant equity in your home on the day you move in!
+- If the property appraised for more than the purchase price, it is a good thing, congratulations!
+That means we got you a great deal, and you’ll have instant equity in your home on the day you move in!